Avengers: Doomsday: Production

 Shawn Levy became the studio's top choice to direct Avengers 5 by mid-March 2024, after he directed the MCU film Deadpool & Wolverine (2024), but there were potential scheduling issues with his other projects.
 By that May, Marvel Studios had approached Robert Downey Jr.—who starred as Tony Stark / Iron Man in "The Infinity Saga", covering the MCU's Phases One, Two, and Three—about returning to the MCU to take on the new character of Victor von Doom / Doctor Doom.
 Downey said he would only return if the Russo brothers also returned as directors.
 After McFeely approached the Russos with an idea for the films that excited them, they entered early talks to direct both Avengers 5 and Secret Wars by mid-July.
 At SDCC at the end of the month, the Russos were confirmed to be directing the two films.
 They revealed that Avengers 5 was now titled Avengers: Doomsday, and both films would feature Downey as Doctor Doom.
-The Russos were producing the films through their production company AGBO, and McFeely had joined as writer for both films, working with Waldron.
-In March 2025, Marvel announced 26 cast members for the film alongside Downey.
-Many of those actors returned from previous MCU media, while some were reprising their roles from 20th Century Fox's X-Men film series.
-Downey, Marvel Studios, and Feige teased that there were more cast members to reveal.
-Feige said Doomsday would focus on the Avengers, Wakandans, Fantastic Four, Thunderbolts—revealed in Thunderbolts* (2025) to be the government-sanctioned New Avengers—and the "original" X-Men teaming up to face Doom.
+McFeely had joined as writer for both films, working with Waldron.
+Chris McKenna and Erik Sommers, writers on the MCU Spider-Man films, also worked on the scripts for Doomsday and Secret Wars.
+Marvel Studios co-president Louis D'Esposito and executive Jonathan Schwartz also produce Doomsday alongside Feige.
+On casting Downey as Doom, Feige said, "He played the most iconic hero.
+Let's have him play the most iconic villain."
+Feige stated that "Time Runs Out", the prelude storyline for the 2015–16 "Secret Wars", also served as inspiration for the two films, and said one of their goals was to give closure to Marvel storylines that predated the MCU, including those of characters from 20th Century Fox's X-Men film series.